An exec() with fallback to emulations (proc_open, etc)

 composer require rosell-dk/exec-with-fallback) and substitute your exec() calls.

 I made sure that the function behaves exactly like exec(), and wrote a lot of test cases.
 It is tested on ubuntu, windows, mac (all in several versions).
-It is tested in PHP 7.0, 7.1, 7.2, 7.3, 7.4 and 8.0.
-And it is tested in different combinations of disabled functions.
+It is tested in PHP 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1 and 8.2.
+It is tested in different combinations of disabled functions (ie "exec" disabled, "passthru" disabled, both "exec" and "passthru" disabled, etc).
+The giant test of these combinations is run before each release.
+In additional to this, nightly builds with future PHP versions are tested once a month, allowing me to be avare of potential problems early.
+Status:

 going to be maintained

-I'm going to use this library in webp-convert, which is used in many projects.
-So it is going to be widely used.
+The library is usid in webp-convert and webp-express, both of which are used in many projects.
+So it is widely used and any future problems are bound to be discovered.
 While I don't expect much need for maintenance for this project, it is going to be there, if needed.

 Perhaps you want to support my work, so I can continue doing it :)